Lay3rLabs/hydro-email/docs/GettingStarted.md

 6. Check the on-chain results

-This will use the same `DEPLOY_TARGET` env var as the deploy commands to detrermine which chain to query
+This will use the same `DEPLOY_CHAIN_TARGET` env var as the deploy commands to detrermine which chain to query

 ```bash
 task contracts:query-service-handler-emails